richjpex/petgrooming_docker/README.md

 - [x] F-002: file upload for profile.php
 - [x] F-003: hardcoded credentials in config.php
 - [x] F-004: stored XSS (F-004)
-- [ ] F-005: edit password
+- [x] F-005: edit password
-- [ ] F-007: unencrypted HTTP connection
+- [x] F-007: unencrypted HTTP connection

 ## Endpoints to test
-- F-001: https://localhost/admin/view_order.php and then Add Installment Payments
+- F-001: https://localhost/admin/view_order.php and then Add Installment Payments, run sqlmap
-- F-002: https://localhost/admin/profile.php and then Choose File
+- F-002: https://localhost/admin/profile.php and then Choose File, upload random files and see if it updates
+- F-003: try looking for hardcoded credentials or secrets in the source code (do not include docker-compose.yml)
-- F-004: https://localhost/admin/profile.php fix the input validation stuff with regex
+- F-004: https://localhost/admin/profile.php fix the input validation stuff and have alerts
-- F-005: https://localhost/admin/update_user.php add MFA and require old password
+- F-005: https://localhost/admin/update_user.php require old password to change
+- F-007: check if traffic is encrypted on wireshark